It may have started as a trend among Silicon Valley tech companies, but mindfulness seems to be here to stay for all of us.

 You can be mindful without meditating, but all the research and experts tell us that meditation is the most sure-fire way to become more mindful.
 A regular practice can help to reduce stress, improve cognitive function, and boost well-being.
 Research has found that mindfulness meditation can even alter gene expression, lowering the body's inflammatory response.

-Aside from the wealth of research on the physical and mental health benefits of meditation, the testimonies of countless meditators attests to the fact that a consistent practice can help you stay awake and present to your own life.
+Aside from the wealth of research on the physical and mental health benefits of meditation,

 “It’s almost like a reboot for your brain and your soul,” Padmasree Warrior, CTO of Cisco, told the New York Times in 2012 of making the time to meditate and unplug.
 “It makes me so much calmer when I’m responding to e-mails later.”